SinSin5252/docusaurus-blog/docs/projects/docusaurus-blog.md

   });
 }
 ```

-After reducing the index this section of the configuration has to be removed.
+ This section of the configuration has to be removed after changing the index.

 ```jsx title="/docusaurus.config.ts"
 {